nivgartzi/AVL-Tree/README.md

 # AVLTree
-Implementation of self-balancing binary search tree data structure, and various procedures that enable efficient data storing and handling.
+Implementation of self-balancing search tree data structure, and various procedures that enable efficient data storing and handling.